Don’t forget to check out our standing competitions catalogue for any competitions due this month.

 The Writecorner Press E.M.
 Koeppel Short Fiction Award offers an annual prize of $1100 (US), publication on the Writecorner Press website and in a permanent website anthology for an unpublished short story of any style or theme up to 3000 words.
 If the winner proves he or she is attending post-secondary education during the contest, his or her work will also win the $500 P.L.
 Titus Scholarship.
 Entry Fee: $15 for first entry; $10 for each additional one.
 Starts: October 1.
 Deadline: April 30 (post-dated).

-The Winning Writers Tom Howard / John H. Reid Fiction and Essay Contest offers an annual prize of $2000 (US) and publication on the Winning Writers website for either a short story or an essay, published or unpublished, of any theme and up to 6000 words.
+The Winning Writers Tom Howard / John H. Reid Fiction and Essay Contest offers an annual prize of $3000 (US) and publication on the Winning Writers website for either a short story (work of fiction) or an essay (piece of nonfiction), published or unpublished, of any theme and up to 6000 words.
 Entry Fee: $20.
 Starts: October 15.
 Deadline: April 30.

 The LAUNCH: Million Dollar Screenplay Contest is looking for screenplays of 85 – 130 pages from college students currently enrolled in an accredited two-year or four-year college, university and/or graduate program anywhere in the world.
 Judges are lookin for story, creativity, character development, voice originality and honest emotion.
 The winner of the contest will have his or her screenplay made by Hollywood producers into a feature film, with a budget of at least $1 000 000 (US).
 The top three finalists (including the winner) will each gain recognition in the film industry and representation by a leading talent agency.
 The top eight finalists (including the top three finalists) will each be awarded $100 000 in education grants.
 All entries will receive one page of professional feedback from experienced industry screenplay readers, along with a 70% discount annual subscription to a leading story structure software.
 Early Entry Fee: $20.
 Regular Entry Fee: $30.
 Final Entry Fee: $40.
 Early Deadline: February 28.
 Regular Deadline: March 31.
 Final Deadline: April 30.

 Latest update: 2020